 Injuries May Surface Over Time

-Even if you feel fine after your accident, there are certain injuries that may take to display symptoms.
-It isn’t uncommon for soft tissues injury to surface the next day or even a few days after an accident.
+Even if you feel fine after your accident, there are specific injuries that may take to display symptoms.
+It isn’t uncommon for soft tissue injury to surface the next day or even a few days after an accident.
 If this happens, and you decide to file a personal injury claim, reporting your accident to both your insurance company and law enforcement will be a crucial part of your claim.

 Your Car Insurance Requires Reporting of All Accidents